akshitasantra/VisualizingMath/README.md

 # Key Features:
 - Interactive Graphing Tools: Inspired by Desmos, allowing students to visualize math functions and concepts in real-time.
-- Educational Videos: Contributions from math professors explaining key topics in an engaging and visual format.
 - Practice Problems & Notes: Curated content to help students reinforce their learning and prepare for exams.
 # Our Mission:
 To make math education accessible and intuitive for all types of learners, fostering a deeper understanding and appreciation for mathematical concepts.